 4. Different Characters of the Chinese Opera

-The characters in Chinese opera have a specific classification, which contributes to its uniqueness.
+The characters in Chinese opera have a specific classification, which contributes to their uniqueness.
 And the characters can mainly be divided into 4 classes, called Sheng class(known as 生, shēng), Dan class(known as旦, dàn), Jing class(known as凈, jìng), and Chou class(known as醜, choǔ).

 The different class has different image connotation, as well as specific performance systems to stress its fantastic beauty and enhance its expressive effects.